erik-whiting/LuluTest/README.md

 the project into your test harness, although you can if you want.

-The framework has three main classes: `Config`, `Page`, and `BaseElement` that come together to provide you with the ability to robust automated tests.
+The framework has three main classes: `Config`, `Page`, and `BaseElement` that come together to provide you with the ability to produce robust automated tests.
 The basic work flow for creating a test is as such:

 * Create a `Config` object
   * This object sets the URL, specific WebDriver, and whether or not the driver is headless.
-You can also optinally set the subdomain and port numbers
+You can also optinally set the subdomain and port numbers of the URL
 * Create a `Page` object with the `Config` object
 * In your tests, build `BaseElement` objects with the `Page` method `element_by` and then use the `BaseElement` methods to create your tests.